 One of the easiest and most effective ways to have a successful #GivingTuesday is to add a peer-to-peer element.
 And some of the most effective peer-to-peer fundraisers out there are businesses.
 Need proof?
 This corporate team fundraising effort raised over $105,000 in just a few weeks.
-So why not try to engage local businesses in a team fundraiser to see which company can raise the most money for your nonprofit on #GivingTuesday?
+So why not try to engage local businesses in a team or event fundraiser to see which company can raise the most money for your nonprofit on #GivingTuesday?
 Setting up a team page on Mightycause is fast and easy.
 Our team management tools make it easy to oversee the showdown and keep tabs on your team members.

 2. Board of Directors Challenge

 At Mightycause, we’re confused by how many nonprofits leave their board of directors out of #GivingTuesday fundraising.
 In addition to overseeing the big-picture direction of your nonprofit, fundraising is literally part of your board of directors’ job description.
 So get them engaged!
 Many nonprofit board members have lots of business savvy, tons of business contacts and come from competitive professional backgrounds.
 What better way to engage them in #GivingTuesday fundraising than a peer-to-peer challenge?
 You can set up a team to make it easier and highlight the competition, or just have everyone create their own pages if your board is less competitive.

 A great way to bring your supporters together, engage local businesses and augment your online #GivingTuesday campaign is hosting a gathering at a restaurant.
 Partner with a local joint and have them donate a percentage of the night’s proceeds to your nonprofit.
 And then your staff, volunteers and supporters out to eat, drink and fundraise!
 You can even set up a live donation station where attendees can make #GivingTuesday donations.
 (All you need is a tablet or laptop!)